busraasan/color-palette/README.md

 # color-palette
 Repository for tracking the progress of color palette generation project using GNNs.

+Set dataset path from config.py (will move everything to that config later)

 To run training.
 Config gile is at config folder and content is described in train.py

 ```